KenzKat27/KenzKat27/README.md

 ## Hello, and welcome to my GitHub!

 I'm a computer science student specializing in cybersecurity.
-My interests include IT operations and security operations.
+My interests include IT operations, security operations, and governance, risk, and compliance (GRC).
 Currently I'm working on gaining some certifications and building my fundamental knowledge base.
 I occasionally participate in CTFs as well!

 <!--
 **KenzKat27/KenzKat27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.